bang-olufsen/hdlcpp/README.md

     bufferSize, writeTimeout, writeRetries);
 ```

 To read and write data using Hdlcpp the read and write functions are used.
-These could again e.g. be used as lambdas functions to a protocol implementation (layered architecture).
+These could again e.g. be used as lambdas expressions to a protocol implementation (layered architecture).

 ```c++
 protocol = std::make_shared<Protocol>(